SudoSu-bham/concore-lite/README.md

 ```

 ## View the output
+The below plot will pop up, showing the output from this example.

 ![The output plot](fig/Figure_1.png)

 # Destroy the study.
+Finally, you can destroy the study, after closing those terminals and windows.
 ```
+$ cd ..
 $ ./destroy sampleplot/
 cat: CZ/concorepid: No such file or directory
 kill: usage: kill [-s sigspec | -n signum | -sigspec] pid | jobspec ... or kill -l [sigspec]